Notice of Privacy Practices

 Proof of Immunization.
 We will disclose proof of immunization to a school that is required to have it before admitting a student where you have agreed to the disclosure on behalf of yourself or your dependent.

 Specialized Government Functions.
 We may disclose your health information for military or national security purposes or to correctional institutions or law enforcement officers that have you in their lawful custody.

 Change of Ownership.
-In the event that this medical practice is sold or merged with another organization, your health information/record will become the property of the new owner, although you will maintain the right to request that copies of your health information be transferred to another physician or medical group.
+In the event that this medical practice is sold or merged with another organization, your health information/record will become the property of the new owner.
+However, you will maintain the right to request that copies of your health information be transferred to another physician or medical group.

 Breach Notification.
 In the case of a breach of unsecured protected health information, we will notify you as required by law.
-If you have provided us with a current e-mail address, we may use e-mail to communicate information related to the breach.
-In some circumstances our business associate may provide the notification.
+If you have provided us with a current e-mail address, we may use it to communicate information related to the breach.
+In some circumstances, our business associate may provide the notification.
 We may also provide notification by other methods as appropriate.

 When This Medical Practice May Not Use or Disclose Your Health Information

 Except as described in this Notice of Privacy Practices, this medical practice will, consistent with its legal obligations, not use or disclose health information that identifies you without your written authorization.
 If you authorize this medical practice to use or disclose your health information for another purpose, you may revoke your authorization in writing at any time.

 Your Health Information Rights

 Right to Request Special Privacy Protections.
 You have the right to request restrictions on certain uses and disclosures of your health information by a written request specifying what information you want to limit, and what limitations on our use or disclosure of that information you wish to have imposed.
 If you tell us not to disclose information to your commercial health plan concerning health care items or services for which you paid for in full out-of-pocket, we will abide by your request unless we must disclose the information for treatment or legal reasons.
 We reserve the right to accept or reject any other request and will notify you of our decision.